HankLyu/Influential_Sustainability_on_Social_Networks/README.md

 # Analysis social network

+This code is used in the paper _Influential Sustainability on Social Networks_.

 ## Four algorithms for analysis network

 Four C++ files for deciding the putting seeds and time.